1. Download the appropriate packages

 gpg to verify the signature:

-The warning generated here is only regarding the Checkmk public key, not for the signature on the package itself.
-The reason for this is that the key has not been signed by any other key the user already trusts — but this is not a problem in this case.
+The warning generated here is only concerning the Checkmk public key, not for the signature on the package itself.
+The reason for this is that the key is not signed by any other key the user already trusts - but this is not a problem in this case.

-Afterwards you can install the Checkmk package using the following command.
+Afterwards you can install the Checkmk package using following command.

 Be sure to pass the full file path to the DEB file after

 After the successful installation of Checkmk, and all dependencies, you will have access to the

 With this command you are able to create and manage monitoring sites.

 You can request the installed version to verify your installation:

 root@linux# omd version OMD - Open Monitoring Distribution Version 2.1.0p1.cre